-3. MANET Modeling Approach and Design
+3. MANET modeling approach and design

-The nodes created for the purpose of modeling the MANET system and the other objects (IP packages etc.) providing communication of these nodes are defined as "basic network components" [33].
-One network model composed of a combination of these components is named "DEVS unified network model" [5, 34].
-Here, the atomic and composite models are defined using "Parallel DEVS approach" and it is designed in "DEVS-Suite" modeling and simulation environment.
+The nodes created for the purpose of modeling the MANET system and the other objects (IP packages, etc.) providing communication of these nodes are defined as basic network components [33].
+One network model composed of a combination of these components is named the DEVS unified network model [5,34].
+Here, the atomic and composite models are defined using the parallel DEVS approach and it is designed in the DEVS-Suite modeling and simulation environment.
 In this method, nodes and other network components can be used to determine the behavior of the network model (such as the time out).